Modified Newtonian dynamics: Overview

+Missing mass problem

-Several independent observations point to the fact that the visible mass in galaxies and galaxy clusters is insufficient to account for their dynamics, when analyzed using Newton's laws.
-This discrepancy – known as the "missing mass problem" – was first identified for clusters by Swiss astronomer Fritz Zwicky in 1933 (who studied the Coma cluster), and subsequently extended to include spiral galaxies by the 1939 work of Horace Babcock on Andromeda.
+Several independent observations suggest that the visible mass in galaxies and galaxy clusters is insufficient to account for their dynamics, when analyzed using Newton's laws.
+This discrepancy – known as the "missing mass problem" – was identified by several observers, most notably by Swiss astronomer Fritz Zwicky in 1933 through his study of the Coma Cluster.
+This was subsequently extended to include spiral galaxies by the 1939 work of Horace Babcock on Andromeda.

-These early studies were augmented and brought to the attention of the astronomical community in the 1960s and 1970s by the work of Vera Rubin at the Carnegie Institute in Washington, who mapped in detail the rotation velocities of stars in a large sample of spirals.
+These early studies were augmented and brought to the attention of the astronomical community in the 1960s and 1970s by the work of Vera Rubin, who mapped in detail the rotation velocities of stars in a large sample of spirals.
 While Newton's Laws predict that stellar rotation velocities should decrease with distance from the galactic centre, Rubin and collaborators found instead that they remain almost constant – the rotation curves are said to be "flat".
-This observation necessitates at least one of the following:
+This observation necessitates one of the following: